 By accepting credit card payments, customers have an intrinsic sense of trust, knowing that these shops should have passed background checks and complied with requirements set by credit card companies.
 It also helps that your shop’s credit card payment option bears the same identity as the cards they keep in their wallets.

 Credit card payments are settled immediately by electronic means and credited to your account efficiently.
 This is a big advantage to both cash and invoices paid through checks: you don’t have to send invoices that are paid later after being cleared by the bank as well as you don’t have to carry lots of cash for security reasons.

 Just like the Internet that creates a level playing field for businesses big and small, credit card payment options allow a small business point of sales systems to perform in the same light as bigger competitors simply by providing what they are offering.

 Giving customers the choice to pay with credit helps keep customers from buying from one of your competitors based solely on the options they have to buy the product or service with this particular form of payment.

 This is especially crucial if you are selling your products online.
-While credit card isn’t the only option — bitcoin, PayPal and other methods are also available — credit card remains the most preferred means of payment for online purchases with Visa and MasterCard on top.
+While a credit card isn’t the only option — bitcoin, PayPal and other methods are also available — credit card remains the most preferred means of payment for online purchases with Visa and MasterCard on top.